Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/optional/050_dos-prevention.en.md

 period = "30 seconds" # Default is "1 minute"
 ```

-This new config would make the server react faster to a possible DOS attack.
+This new config would make the server react faster to a possible DOS attack, but has a higher risk to falsely classify request as an attack.